40Cakes/pokebot-gen3/Readme.md

 - Set the desired `bot_mode` in config file `config/general.yml`
 - Load a ROM and place the trainer where it needs to be for the `bot_mode` you've configured
-- Run `pokebot.py` or `python .\pokebot.py`, then click on any mGBA process to attach the bot
+- Double click `pokebot.py` or run `python .\pokebot.py` in a terminal, then click on any mGBA process to attach the bot

 At the moment, the bot will pause once a shiny is encountered.
 You **must** ensure you are able to escape battle **100% of the time**, otherwise the bot will get stuck.
 Auto-catching and other features will be added in due time.